Rakesh-Bhandari/CodSoft_Task_03/README.md

 ---

-This project was developed as part of an internship task to demonstrate proficiency in Python programming and basic software development practices.
+This project was developed as part of an internship task given by @CodSoft to demonstrate proficiency in Python programming and basic software development practices.